JamesTaylor445313/Unit13A2-James/README.md

 + professional, presenting good image of company

 #### Visitor Requirements

 + Easy to navigate pages (e.g. all page's link back to the home page, clear nav/search bar)

+The website I created is easy to navigate because the website consists of a nav bar and buttons what stands out the buttons and nav bar takes you to different pages of the website which are all linked so whatever page your on you can then go on any page which makes it easy to navigate for the user because all pages are linked to one an other.

 + Loads fast

+The website meets this user requirement because the website loads fast on both Microsoft Edge and Google Chrome

 + Good colour scheme (e.g. complementary colours)

+The website meets this user requirements by using complementary colours the colour scheme consists of white, blue and black the white is used for the background of the website the blue colour is used for links and buttons on the website so user knows what features are interactive other than the nav bar the black colour is used for the main bulk of text such as headings, nav bar, contact us page and about us.

 + See multiple phones

+The website meets this user requirement because there are multiple pictures of phones and also there is multiple other pictures of phone cases, headphones and chargers to give the user a overall better viewing experience of the website.

 + Text must be easy to read (e.g. Font, colour scheme)

+The website meets this user requirement because the font used is a default font Arial this font is easy to read since it is not fancy and is legible.

 + Accessible to everyone (e.g. Responsive design, readable font)

+The website meets this user requirement because the font is legible being Arial and the website is available on a mobile device.

 #### Developer Requirements